richelbilderbeek/paper_k3_ratings/docs/paper.md

     has been contacted and he may suggest better ways to do so.

 For [forum.popjustice.com](https://forum.popjustice.com/threads/its-the-k3-singles-rate.62219/),
-a webcrawler was used to read though all posts of each thread.
+a webcrawler, `[name of webcrawler]`, was used to read though all posts of each thread.
 For this website, each thread is connected to a song.
 If a post provides a rating, the webcrawler collects (1) the song's title, (2) the song's rating, (3) the name of person rating the song, (4) the post of the URL.